11.4. Numerical Integration¶

 11.4.2.2.
 Simpson’s Rule Integrals¶

-Rather than using a straight line to approximate the function over an integration subinterval, Simpson’s rule estimates the function as a parabola represented with a quadratic equation.
-Each integration region consists of two adjacent subintervals and three grid point.
+Rather than using a straight line to approximate the function over an integration subinterval, Simpson’s rule estimates the function as a parabola represented by a quadratic equation.
+Each integration region consists of two adjacent subintervals and three grid points.
 The three grid points are used to find the quadratic equation from which the area is computed.
-The development of the quadratic equation is covered in Calculus textbooks and can also be found on several web pages.
+The development of the quadratic equation is covered in calculus textbooks and can also be found on several web pages.
 It is typically found from a Taylor series expansion of a quadratic equation or using Lagrange polynomial interpolation [SIAUW15].

 Lagrange Polynomial Example